Timvrakas/ASSU-LegalDiff/constitution.md

         3. The Nominations Commission may recommend to the relevant legislative bodies the removal of any representative of the Association on a University committee who does not regularly attend meetings of her/his committees or do not otherwise fulfill her/his obligations to her/his committee.
 The Undergraduate Senate and the Graduate Student Council may by a two-thirds vote remove such members.
 The legislative bodies of the Association may only act to remove a representative of the Association after the Nominations Commission recommends her/his removal.
         4. Alternate procedures for these nominations may be specified through agreements between the relevant Association legislative bodies, the President of the Association, and the President of the University, if the Nominations Commission is unable to make the nominations.
 Such agreements must be submitted by the President of the Association to the relevant Association legislative bodies in writing.
 All such agreements must meet with the approval of the President of the Association as well as a majority vote of the Undergraduate Senate and the Graduate Student Council.
         5. No such agreement may last for more than a period of one year, but may be renewed by the relevant Association legislative body each year.
     8. Confirmation of Appointments
         The Association legislative bodies shall have the right to confirm appointments of representatives of the Stanford student body, except in those cases where an alternate procedure has been approved by a majority vote of the Association voting in a general election.
     9. Elections
         Each Association legislative body shall have sole power to make rules governing elections involving only members of the population it represents, in accordance with this Constitution.
 For elections involving the Association population, the Association legislative bodies shall have the joint power to make rules, in accordance with this Constitution.
     10. By-Laws
-        A. Undergraduate Senate By-Laws
+        1. Undergraduate Senate By-Laws
             1. Shall cover those matters affecting only the undergraduate population and its representatives.
             2. May be amended at a regular meeting of the Undergraduate Senate by a two-thirds vote of the members present and voting, provided that notice has been given at the previous regular meeting.
-        B. Graduate Student Council By-Laws
+        2. Graduate Student Council By-Laws
             1. Shall cover those matters affecting only the graduate population and its representatives.
             2. May be amended at a regular meeting of the Graduate Student Council by a two-thirds vote of the members present and voting, provided that notice has been given at the previous regular meeting.
-        C. Association By-Laws
+        3. Association By-Laws
             1. Shall cover all matters affecting both the graduate and undergraduate populations, or affecting both populations' representatives.
-            2. May be amended only by joint approval of the Undergraduate Senate and Graduate Student Council, in the manners described in Paragraphs A(2) and B(2) of this Section, respectively.
+            2. May be amended only by joint approval of the Undergraduate Senate and Graduate Student Council, in the manners described in Paragraphs 1.2 and 2.2 of this Section, respectively.
-    11. Joint Meetings of the Association Legislative Bodies The Executive Committee shall have the power to call joint meetings of the Association legislative bodies.
+    11. Joint Meetings of the Association Legislative Bodies
+        The Executive Committee shall have the power to call joint meetings of the Association legislative bodies.
 The Vice President of the Association shall serve as the Presiding Officer of all such joint meetings.
 The procedures for calling such meetings shall be included in the Association By-Laws.
 The only conditions on these procedures are that public notice must be given of all such meetings, minutes must be taken at all such meetings, and these minutes must be made publicly available within one week of being approved.
-    12. Joint Approval by Association Legislative Bodies Unless otherwise stated in this Constitution, the joint approval of any item of business by the Association legislative bodies shall not necessarily require a joint meeting of the Association legislative bodies.
+    12. Joint Approval by Association Legislative Bodies
+        Unless otherwise stated in this Constitution, the joint approval of any item of business by the Association legislative bodies shall not necessarily require a joint meeting of the Association legislative bodies.
     13. Open Ballot
        All votes of Association legislative bodies shall be by open ballot.
 4. Executive Branch
     1. The President and Vice President